Developer Guide

 - Prefix

-class - A new
+/nis matched inGetCommandParserclass - A new

-instance is created and parses the user input - A
+GetNameCommandParserinstance is created and parses the user input - A

-instance is returned - The model is updated such that the filtered list only displays patients whose name contains the query name
+GetNameCommandinstance is returned - The model is updated such that the filtered list only displays patients whose name contains the query name

 Name searches are case-insensitive.
 Each search requires a full-word match.

-will only return patients with name John
+For example, searching for john will only return patients with name John, and not Johnson.

 Next of Kin (/nok)